oskarrough/rough/README.md

 # Rough boilerplate

-This is a gulp-based setup that allows you to easily:
+This is a solid, well-tested boilerplate for new web projects.
+It's based on on the great [generator-gulp-webapp](https://github.com/yeoman/generator-gulp-webapp) and exists because we're using a rather opinionated setup and this project offers more than the default generators.

+See http://rough.surge.sh for a minimal demo.

-- Use Sass
+- Sass
-- Use Jade templating
+- Jade templating
-- Use Grunticon for easy svg icons
+- Grunticon for easy svg icons
 - Minify and concatenate all scripts and styles
+- Inline critical-path CSS
 - Autoprefixer, so you don't have to write prefixes yourself
 - Image optimization runs automatically on build
-- Refresh the browser when files change
+- BrowserSync live-reloading and more

 It also contains a few useful recipies:

-- Custom <select> styles
+- Custom select styles
 - Grids using Susy for the math
-- Lazy loading of (responsive) images using lazysizes
+- Lazy loading and responsive images using lazysizes
-- Wrapper for robust fluid Masonry layouts with imagesLoaded
+- Wrapper for robust fluid grids using Masonry with imagesLoaded
 - Responsive Tabs

 And base styles to cover many edge-cases:

+- Normalize and base
 - Component based scss structure
-- Normalize and base
-- A few useful mixins/utilities
+- Useful mixins/utilities for calculating rem/em etc.

-This project leans heavily on the great Yeoman Gulp and Grunt webapps.
-If you're not interested in the extra baked-in recipies here, you're probably be better of with the default Yeoman apps.

 ## Getting started